22 Mar Exploring the small islands around Phuket

 Koh Bon is a beautiful little island that is quick and easy to reach, and so is perfect to take a boat for a day or half day of sunbathing and swimming.
-Koh Bon is only a 15 minute boat ride from the Phuket area called Rawai.
-The white sandy beaches and clear turquoise waters, make Koh Bon and ideal spot for swimming and snorkeling.
-There is a lovely little beach side restaurant called ‘Bon’ here, which is the only commercial enterprise currently open on Koh Bon.
+Koh Bon is only a 15-minute boat ride from the Phuket area called Rawai.
+The white sandy beaches and clear turquoise waters, make Koh Bon and an ideal spot for swimming and snorkeling.
+There is a lovely little beachside restaurant called ‘Bon’ here, which is the only commercial enterprise currently open on Koh Bon.
 This restaurant is a simple place but world famous for existing on a deserted island paradise.

 Koh Dok Mai is a little limestone outcrop located just over 1 hours boat ride east of Phuket.
 In Thai its name means “Flower Island” and it gets this name from the stunning “flowers/coral” that lie beneath the surface of the water.
 Koh Dok Mai is a well-known dive site since it has one of the best wall dives in the area.

+Mai Ton is one of the most beautiful small islands around Phuket.
 This tiny island off Phuket’s southeast coast has fine white beaches and crystal clear water; ideal for swimming, diving, snorkeling, diving or fishing.
 There are only two resorts here, is the 5 star Mai Ton Island Resort and the Honeymoon Island hotel.
-Koh Mai Ton, is 9 kms from Phuket and is perfect for lazing around in the sun for the day.
+Koh Mai Ton, is 9 km from Phuket and is perfect for lazing around in the sun for the day.
 You can take a boat from Ao Makham Port in Phuket.

-That’s our top picks of little islands that can be found around the big island of Phuket, we hope you enjoyed it and can use it to pick your trips out on the Andaman sea.
-Here is a map to help you locate your paradise tropical island near to Phuket!
+That’s our top picks of the small islands around Phuket.
+We hope you enjoyed it and can use it to pick your trips out on the Andaman sea.
+Here is a map to help you locate your paradise tropical island near to Phuket.

 Pin this to read later